Representing Yourself in Federal Court (Pro Se)

 Procedural Assistance to Pro Se Litigants

-The Pro Se Office also has a number of forms, instructions, and manuals that it provides to the public upon request.
+The Pro Se Intake Unit also has a number of forms, instructions, and manuals that it provides to the public upon request.

-Questions regarding this Court’s procedures should be directed to the Pro Se Office either by telephone, by mail, or in person during normal business hours.
+Questions regarding this Court’s procedures should be directed to the Pro Se Intake Unit either by telephone, by mail, or in person during normal business hours.
 Questions regarding the Court procedures submitted to the Court’s webmaster will not be answered.